black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 # Step 29
 Like your freeRegex, update your stockRegex to replace the e and o characters with character classes to match the letter and the corresponding number.

+# Step 30
+Next update your s and t characters to also match 5 and 7 respectively.